generoso/laminate/README.md

 It is possible to override the first tile for each row with a custom tile (e.g. if the one proposed by the algorithm is too short).

+### Variation for floor tiles

+A simple variation for floor tiles, arranged as a grid, is possible using the GridInstallation class.
+In this case, it is possible to override also the width for each row.

 ## Limitations
 - only rectangular rooms are supported
 - the first tile is the one on the top left